pabot420/Purple/README.md

 ## What is Purple?

-Purple is being developed to solve these issues.
+Purple is being developed as a web app starter to solve these issues.
 It strives to seek harmony between user and developer experiences.
-I previously took a break from this project and now I am rewriting it from scratch.
-I plan to write as much from scratch as I need to, while still relying on as many high quality open-source projects as possible to improve maintainability.
+I previously took a break from this project and now I am rewriting it.
+I plan to rely on as many high quality open-source projects as possible to improve maintainability, and fill the gaps in with my own code

 ### Current tools I'm considering integrating:
 - Marko